 Below is an image that demonstrates the incorrect alignment:

-As you look through that tutorial you will note that the crux of it is that the MirageDrive must be inserted parallel to the hull and not at an odd angle, as shown in the images above.
+The crux of it is that the MirageDrive must be inserted parallel to the hull and not at an odd angle, as shown in the images above.
 The tutorial includes a few handy tips to make sure it goes in correctly.

 Newer models feature a guidepost built into the drive and a groove molded into the hull that help to make alignment simpler.
 Just feed the guide post into the molded groove and insertion should be straight forward.
 For those of you with previous year model kayaks, another handy tip for inserting a Miragedrive at the correct angle is demonstrated in the following images: